flamedfury/flamedfury.com/src/pages/gameshelf.md

 ### Playing
 Games that I'm currently playing:
-- World of Warcraft: Dragonflight, Season 1 (PC)
+- World of Warcraft: Dragonflight, Season Three (PC)
-- Marvel's Guardians of the Galaxy (PC)
-- Need For Speed (2015) (PC)
-- Kingdoms of Amalur: Re-Reckoning Review (Steam Deck)

 ### Standbys
 Games that I have installed and like to play when I'm not raiding: